-The prize honours individuals or organisations whose work contributes broadly to the conservation and protection of water resources and to improved well-being of the planet’s inhabitants and ecosystems.
-Any water-related activities are eligible.
+The world’s most prestigious water award, Stockholm Water Prize, honours women, men and organizations whose work contributes to the conservation and protection of water resources, and to the well-being of the planet and its inhabitants.
+All who have made extraordinary water-related achievements are eligible.

 The Stockholm Water Prize is an international water award presented annually since 1991 by the Stockholm Water Foundation.
 The prize has been established to honour outstanding achievements in the sustainable use and protection of the world’s water resources.